w3c/svgwg/master/struct.md

 }
 </pre>
   <p>
-    The "dark" class is set on the group containing the {{use}} elements, so all parts of the re-used graphics inherit the hidden visibility setting, except for the subtrees with class "eyes", where it is reset to visible.
+    The "dark" class is set on the group containing the <{use}> elements, so all parts of the re-used graphics inherit the hidden visibility setting, except for the subtrees with class "eyes", where it is reset to visible.
     Upon hovering or focusing the graphic, the hiding effect is removed.